 Legal Advice Overview

-Legal aid, the courts, the libraries, and other places have legal help clinics where you can get free advice from a lawyer.
-Some legal help clinics are walk-in, some are over the phone, and some require that you make an appointment.
-Some legal clinics only help people who have a low income.
+The courts, the libraries, and other places have legal clinics where you can get free advice from a lawyer.
+Some legal clinics are walk-in, some are over the phone, and some are by appointment only.
+Some legal clinics only help people with low incomes.

 What is Legal Advice?